 Elements of a SWOT Analysis

 There are four elements in a SWOT analysis.
-It is important to clearly identify the factors that are both positive and negative when conducting a SWOT.
+It is important to identify the factors that are both positive and negative when conducting a SWOT.

 - What unique services and products do you have?